Nmyhi/cogniCraft/readme.md

 ![Help](assets/images/readme/helpscreenshot.png)

 Each page has a menu button which takes back to the main menu.
-In reality the javascript code modifies the DOM.
+In reality the javaScript code modifies the DOM.
 The whole game is using only one html file(index.html)

 ### Future Implementations